Tryin' to Hide a Fire in the Dark

 "Tryin' to Hide a Fire in the Dark" is a song co-written and recorded by American country music artist Billy Dean.
-It was released in November 1992 as the first single from Dean's album Fire in the Dark.
+It was released in November 1992 as the lead single and title track from Dean's album Fire in the Dark.
 The song reached No. 6 on the Billboard Hot Country Singles & Tracks chart in March 1993 and No. 1 on the RPM Country Tracks chart in Canada.
 It was written by Dean and Tim Nichols.

 Music video

 The music video was directed by Bill Young and premiered in late 1992.